Procrastination Sucks and We Still Do It

 Shhhhhhhhhhh… I have a secret to share with you… I procrastinate!
 Let’s be real: most of us, on one level or another, are guilty of procrastination too.
 How many of you have worked on a business proposal last minute?
 Or left it too long to let go of an employee who was underperforming?
 Or perhaps kept working in the business, doing menial tasks, instead of working on your business, tackling bigger projects that would help your business grow?

 You are not alone.
 “20-25% of adults are chronic procrastinators.
-That’s higher than the rate for depression, substance abuse, phobias, and other psychological abnormalities.” says Joseph R. Ferrari, author of Still Procrastinating: The No-Regrets Guide to Getting It Done.
+That’s higher than the rate of depression, substance abuse, phobias, and other psychological abnormalities,” says Joseph R. Ferrari, author of Still Procrastinating: The No-Regrets Guide to Getting It Done.

 Don’t beat yourself up!
 Our brains are programmed to procrastinate.
 It’s easier for our brains to process concrete rather than abstract things.
 Instant gratification is the best friend of procrastination.
 Let that sink in for a second.
 Responding to an email, getting lost on Instagram, or checking off an unimportant task on your to-do list may bring you some satisfaction, but are these actions really solving a problem?
 Are they helping you achieve your business goals?